astral-sh/ruff/crates/red_knot_python_semantic/docs/kind_of_types.md

 ## Single-value types

-A single-value type is a type for which it is known that all inhabitants of the type are equivalent with respect to their underlying value.
+A single-value type is a non-empty type for which it is known that all inhabitants of the type are equivalent with respect to their runtime value.
 All singleton types are single-value types, but not all single-value types are singleton types.

 Examples of single-value types that are not singleton types